virtual-cast/Zenject/README.md

 * PS4 (with IL2CPP backend)
 * Windows Store (including 8.1, Phone 8.1, Universal 8.1 and Universal 10 - both .NET and IL2CPP backend)

-IL2CPP is supported, however there are some gotchas - see <a href="#aot-support">here</a> for details
+IL2CPP is supported, however there are some gotchas - see [here](#aot-support) for details

 This project is open source.